 MHIC's mission is to pool the resources of Massachusetts' lenders and investors to improve and expand the financing of affordable housing and community development throughout the state.
-Other non-profit and governmental entities having a similar policy have lent money to the MHIC at advantageous terms.
+Other not-for-profit and governmental entities having a similar policy have lent money to MHIC at advantageous terms.
 MHIC has not discounted these below market interest rate loans as they were made at arm's length and to further those entities' policies.

-Notes to Consolidated Financial Statements - continued December 31, 2013 and 2012
+Notes to Consolidated Financial Statements - continued December 31, 2014 and 2013